support@organicsbestshop.com

 Kendamil and Hipp Ready to Feed Formula Comparison

-HiPP Ready to Feed: Organic RTF Formula
+HiPP Ready to Feed: Organic Ready to Feed Formula

 • HiPP Ready-to-Feed Stage 2 - Stage 2 is a follow-on formula for babies 6+ months who are starting to eat solid foods.
 It is enhanced with more iron than Stage PRE/1 and can replace or supplement breastfeeding as part of a mixed diet.